LucienVale/OSCP-Journey/README.md

 What I Learned Through Troubleshooting
 	•	IndentationError: I encountered this when my else: statement was misaligned under a try/except block.
-	•	Fix: I corrected the indentation so else: aligned properly and ensured consistent 4-space tabs.
+	•	Fix: I corrected the indentation so else: aligned properly and ensured consistent 4-space tabs throughout the script.
-	•	Scapy Installation: I had to run:
+	•	Scapy Installation: Initially, Scapy wouldn’t run due to missing dependencies.
+	•	Fix: I resolved this by running: pip3 install --pre scapy[basic]
+	•	Network Configuration Across Virtual Machines: I ran into multiple network-related issues when trying to connect Kali Linux, Metasploitable2, and pfSense inside VirtualBox.
+	•	Fix: I had to experiment with different network adapter settings—bridged, NAT, and host-only—to properly isolate traffic and enable inter-VM communication.
+Ultimately, I configured all machines to use host-only networking to simulate a real LAN environment while keeping external traffic isolated. pfSense acted as the firewall/router, allowing me to simulate real-world scenarios.
+	•	I also verified IP assignments, confirmed gateway routes, and ensured DNS resolution worked across all machines.
+Troubleshooting this setup taught me how networking works at a practical level and gave me a clearer understanding of traffic flow, routing, and segmentation.
+	•	Command Flow and Dependencies: At various points, I executed commands that failed silently or returned unclear errors.
+	•	Fix: I learned to methodically trace back each command, check the order of execution, and verify prerequisite conditions (e.g., enabling packet forwarding before spoofing).
+This taught me the importance of thinking in steps—not just running tools blindly.

 pip3 install --pre scapy[basic]